In a given week, how much time do you spend building your platform?

 This is one of the most important differences between email marketing and social media marketing to understand, especially when you’re building a platform as a business and your primary income.

 On social media, you have no control over the platform, content delivery, or long-term plans.

 This was a rude awakening for many people who relied heavily on Facebook, when they changed their algorithm and slashed organic engagement overnight.

 The same was true for anyone who relied heavily on Vine, which Twitter shut down earlier this year—leaving heavy users without a backup plan.

-When you build your platform around your email list, you’re building your house on a rock.
-Social media, on the other hand, is an unreliable foundation.
+Social media is an unreliable foundation.
+But when you build your platform around your email list, you’re building your house on a rock.

 QUESTION: Are you spending more time on social media or email marketing right now?
 Let us know in the comment area below